Saturday, February 28, 2009

 Making Tracks

-Chris and I have been brainstorming ways to teach the boys about service but it is difficult because many of the normal things we would do aren't needs here on camp or would take away employment from someone who desperately needs it.
+Chris and I have been brainstorming ways to teach the boys about service, but it is difficult because many of the normal things we would do aren't needs here on camp, or would take away employment from someone who desperately needs it.
+Maybe we can take cupcakes to the security guards?

 Neither of the boys knew what a track meet was before hand.
 It didn't take long for them to figure out that this was AWESOME!

 It is frightening how much Ethan and I look the same at this age.
-My hair was a little bit longer but the build and facial expressions are identical
+My hair was a little bit longer but the build and facial expressions are identical.

 I love this action shot!